-Cholesterol is biologically synthesized by virtually all body tissues but the liver (about 50%), the intestine (about 15%), adrenal cortex, reproductive tissues and the skin contribute largely to the cholesterol pool of the body.
+(about 50%), the intestine (about 15%), adrenal cortex, reproductive tissues and the skin contribute largely to the cholesterol pool of the body.
 In an adult human, cholesterol synthesis per day is close to 1g.
 The reaction is maintained by the supply of NADPH as the reducing equivalent and ATP as energy source.
 The carbon skeleton of cholesterol is supplied by acetate of acetyl CoA.
 Thus, the synthesis of I mole of cholesterol requires 16 moles of NADPH, 36 moles of ATP and 18 moles of acetyl CoA.
-The biosynthesis of cholesterol takes place mainly in the cytosol of the cell but makes use of enzymes both from the cytosol and the smooth endoplasmic reticulum ^{1, 12}.
+Even though cholesterol biosynthesis occurs mainly in the cytosol of the cell, the enzymes involved are both from the cytosol and the smooth endoplasmic reticulum^{1,12}.

-2.1 Stages of Cholesterol Biosynthesis
+Stages of Cholesterol Biosynthesis

 The processes and enzymatic steps involved in the biosynthesis of cholesterol can be conveniently group into six stages for the purpose of comprehension.
 These are (1) Synthesis of 3-hydroxy-3-methylglutaryl (HMG) CoA also called β -hydroxy β -methylglutaryl CoA (HMG CoA) (2) Synthesis of Mevalonate (3) formation of Isoprenoid units (4) Production of Squalene (5) Synthesis of Lanosterol and (6) Conversion of Lanosterol to Cholesterol.
-Figure 2, present the enzyme pathway reaction involved in cholesterol synthesis.
+The enzyme pathway reaction of the biosynthesis of cholesterol is shown in Figure 2.